gaberger/academic-kickstart/content/post/parsing-network-configurations-with-clojure.md

 In a follow up post, I will go into the details of `nparser` including:

-1. Using dicClojure as a systems language for automation
+1. Using Clojure as a systems language for automation
 2. Leveraging functional programming to write concise code
 3. Leveraging Clojure powerful specification language to build validation
 4. Leverage Clojure spec generators for doing property testing